Anh-Khoa-PC/spotflow-documentation/docs/accepting-payment.md

 <Admonitions type={"warning"} icon={"👌"}>
-    When a payment is successful, Spotflow notifies you by sending a "charge.success" webhook event to the designated webhook URL you provide.
+    When a payment is successful, Spotflow notifies you by sending a "payment_successful" webhook event to the designated webhook URL you provide.
 Learn more about using <a style={{textDecoration: "underline"}} target="_blank" href={"https://hookdeck.com/webhooks/guides/what-are-webhooks-how-they-work"}>webhooks</a>
 </Admonitions>